Vauxhall Adam review

 Adults will probably only want to spend short journeys back there, so keep this in mind if you frequently give lifts to friends.
 Sliding front seats make getting into the rear easy at least, and children should be reasonably happy.

 With the back seats in place, the Adam offers 170 litres of boot space – and that’s pretty poor compared to class rivals like the MINI (211 litres), DS 3 (285 litres) or Audi A1 (270 litres).
 Fold the rear seats down and you can carry 484 litres by loading the car up to the window line, and if you cram stuff up to the roof that increases to 663 litres.

 Reliability and Safety

-A four-star Euro NCAP crash test rating will disappoint Vauxhall, but it was achieved during the much tougher 2013 tests and its individual percentage scores beat the likes of the DS 3.
-All versions get six airbags, stability control and a speed limiter, although there’s no option to add kit such as autonomous emergency braking.
+A four-star Euro NCAP crash test rating will disappoint Vauxhall, but it was achieved during the much tougher 2013 tests, and the Adam beat the likes of the DS 3 with its individual percentage scores.
+All versions get six airbags, stability control and a speed limiter, although there’s no option to add safety technology such as autonomous emergency braking.

 Vauxhall’s warranty is 60,000 miles or three years, extendable for a varying fee on cars less than seven years old and with fewer than 70,000 miles on the clock.
 That is capped to 100,000 miles in total.
 Any outstanding warranty can be transferred in a private sale of the car for £25.